AleMatGra/reNamer/README.md

 # What can it do?
 How does it operate?

+After executing the .exe once it will generate a file "reNamerConfig.txt".

 ## Config setup:
 - one extension will be defined in the config file (e.g., '.jpg')
 - it can remove a specific amount of characters from the end of the name